FKski/PP5_Project/README.md

 * NodeJS version: 20.10.0

 ## Setup
+If you want to see our project you have to download all files, than just open index.html file

-If you want to unlock this app you will need a password.
+To unlock this app you will need a password.
 It's simple, just 'passwd'.